Duloxetine and alcohol

 When duloxetine and alcohol are combined, there are several signs and symptoms that may indicate an interaction between the two substances:

-See also Duloxetine hcl high
+See also Duloxetine discount cards

 1. Increased sedation: Mixing duloxetine with alcohol can intensify the sedative effects of both substances, leading to increased drowsiness and fatigue.